pradosoft/prado/README.md

 ## Generatting the API documentation

-PRADO uses its own fork of ApiGen 4 (http://www.apigen.org) to generate its API documentation.
+PRADO uses phpDocumentor 3 (https://github.com/phpDocumentor/phpDocumentor) to generate its API documentation.
-An ApiGen configuration file is providen, to generate the documentation just execute
+A phpdoc.dist.xml configuration file is providen, to generate the documentation just execute

 ```sh
 composer gendoc